 Sometimes, a fluid- or blood-filled sac called a cyst can grow on your ovaries and in most cases, this is painless and causes no symptoms.
 The cyst may disappear without you ever knowing you had it.

 Are there different types of ovarian cysts?

-Yes, there are several types ranging from fluid-based cysts to solid non-cancerous cysts to cancerous growths.
+Yes, there are several types ranging from fluid-filled cysts to cancerous growths.
 Some types may affect fertility.

-Polycystic ovary syndrome – This condition causes many small cysts to grow in the ovary, causing it to become enlarged.
-This may be a cause of subfertility.
+This condition causes many small follicles to develop in the ovary, causing it to become enlarged.
+This may be a cause of subfertility or irregular menstrual cycles.